 A mortgage and deed go hand in hand, but the names on the mortgage don't necessarily have to appear on the deed, and vice versa.
 Since the deed states who owns the home, it is very important to make sure the names listed on the deed are meant to be there.
 You don't want to pay for a home that doesn't belong to you.
 Fortunately, any name errors you discover are easily corrected through a quick and simple process.

 The mortgage names the parties held responsible for repaying the home loan.
 It doesn't convey ownership.
 In some cases, you need another person to help you qualify for the loan.
-Since they may not actually be helping you you have a co-signer, they are responsible for paying the debt if you can't make the payments.
+Although they may not actually be helping you pay the loan, if you have a co-signer, they are responsible for paying the debt if you can't make the payments.
 However, the co-signer doesn't have to have any ownership rights to the home.

 Changing the Names